-- Determining whether any of the devices used qualify as medical devices. - Determining whether such activity requires registration as a regulated activity. - Data protection and patient confidentiality compliance - determining the roles of the parties involved, appropriate notice and consent practices; determining an appropriate method of handling patient records; implementation of necessary security measures; and ensuring that algorithms are robust and unbiased. - Contractual issues between the various suppliers of services and devices. - If telemedicine is included, compliance with the local pharmacy and prescribing rules and regulations will be necessary.
+- Determining whether any of the devices used qualify as medical devices. - Determining whether such activity requires registration as a regulated activity. - Data protection and patient confidentiality compliance - determining the roles of the parties involved, appropriate notice and consent practices; determining an appropriate method of handling patient records and sharing with primary care trusts; implementation of necessary security measures; and ensuring that algorithms are robust and unbiased. - Contractual issues between the various suppliers of services and devices. - If telemedicine is included, compliance with the local pharmacy and prescribing rules and regulations will be necessary. - Cybersecurity. - Robotics - Liability allocation for poor outcomes designer, manufacturer, healthcare provider (HCP) or even power supplier. - Compliance with Regulations: e.g. for waste electrical and electronic equipment (WEEE). - Compliance with MDR 2002.